Thursday, March 14, 2013

 In Autumn add nothing to the soil, but dig, aerate or do other things to make the soil looser and deeper.

-Autumn – sow Onions, Parsnips, Beetroot and other root crops you plan to grow over winter
+Autumn – sow parsnips, beetroot and other root crops you plan to grow over winter

-Spring – sow Onions, Parsnips, Beetroot and other root crops you plan to grow over summer
+Spring – sow parsnips, beetroot and other root crops you plan to grow over summer

 Year 1